-Monticello Gardens: A Place for Contemplation & Curiosity
+Monticello Gardens – A Place for Contemplation and Curiosity

 Monticello plantation in Virginia is a UNESCO World Heritage Site, thanks to its significance as the home of the third U.S. President, as well as its architectural design.
 Both the house and Monticello gardens reflect Thomas Jefferson’s appreciation for classical beauty, as well as his innovative nature.